Karibib Regional Exploration

 Stratigraphic Column for Damara Lithologies in Karibib Project Area:

-After the discovery of the Navachab gold deposit in 1984, Anglo American carried out a rapid regional exploration programme using primarily stream sampling and targeting similar stratigraphic horizons and basement domes.
+After the discovery of the Navachab gold deposit in 1984, Anglo American carried out a rapid regional exploration programme primarily using stream sampling and targeting similar stratigraphic horizons and basement domes.
 Known gold occurrences in marbles at Goldkuppe, Albrechtshöhe and Dobbelsberg were followed up with soil sampling as well as limited drilling.
-Detailed follow up at Goldkuppe (see separate summary) and Albrechtshöhe was carried out by Helio Resources in 2013.
+Detailed follow-up at Goldkuppe (see separate summary) and Albrechtshöhe was carried out by Helio Resources in 2013.
 No further regional work was done.

 Work Completed by Osino to Date

 The eastern portion of the Karibib Fault Trend (20km in length) was soil sampled during 2017 and a number of significant soil anomalies including Twin Hills, OJW and Okapawe were discovered along the fault zone, which appears to be mineralized throughout its length.
 The soil anomalies over outcropping rock are in the range of 100 to 400ppb gold against a background of less than 5ppb and follow the regional northeast trend.
 The mineralized prospects occur in association with splays, bends and syn-tectonic granite intrusions, typical of fertile orogenic belts.